OctopusDeploy/People/Software-Engineering.md

 - Every venture has mundane tasks, and I work happily and diligently through them.
 - I go out of my way to develop a friendly and professional rapport with my customers and their team members.
 - My contributions to team discussions are net-positive, informative, and helpful.

-## Systems Engineer

-> I empower Software Engineers by optimizing infrastructure to increase developer velocity.

-### I am proficient in automating infrastructure deployments for on-premise and in the cloud

-- I can design and implement infrastructure as code.
-- I am becoming proficient with scripting languages.
-- I am familiar with implementing and supporting continuous integration and continuous delivery pipelines.
-- I am becoming proficient with virtualisation, containerisation, and serverless.
-- I am becoming proficient with network routing, interconnectivity, and addressesing.

-### I am able to break down and troubleshoot an issue to discover the root cause

-- I have a solid understanding of operating system, network, and security fundamentals.
-- I am able to filter out irrelevant data when looking at logs to find what is most important.

-### I am egoless, team oriented, and have a desire to learn and improve

-- Something about being security minded
-- Something about using the right tool for the job.

 ## Senior Software Engineer